 5. Fast Food

-Last but certainly not least, if you want to lower your LDL cholesterol your should avoid or absolutely limit eating typical unhealthy high cholesterol fast food.
+Last but certainly not least, if you want to lower your LDL cholesterol, you should avoid or limit eating typical unhealthy high cholesterol fast food.

-If you eliminate the above high cholesterol foods from your diet for at least 30 days, you should not only see a reduction in your bad cholesterol levels, but decreased inflammation and bloating.
+If you eliminate the above high cholesterol foods from your diet for at least 30 days, you should not only see a reduction in your harmful cholesterol levels but decreased inflammation and bloating.

 Additional Support for Healthy Cholesterol